German Order (distinction): Concept and description

-The German Order was originally to be awarded in three grades, but only the neck order (the highest grade) was ever awarded.
+The sole manufacturer was the company Wilhelm Deumer in Lüdenscheid.

+Recipients

+Only the 1st degree was ever awarded.
 This award is considered the second rarest award of Nazi Germany after the National Prize for Art and Science.
-The holders of this award were supposed to form a confraternity.
+The holders of this award were intended to form a collegiate order.

 Adolf Hitler regarded this award as his personal decoration to be bestowed only upon those whose services to the state, party, and the people, he deemed worthy.
 For this reason, plus the fact that the reverse of the medal bears a facsimile of his signature, it was also informally known as the 'Hitler Order'.

-There were eleven confirmed recipients of this award between 1942 and 1945:
+There were eleven confirmed recipients of this award: